Pijal Community Project Sacha Warmikuna

-The demonstration will be given step by step, all the materials are ready, just you can observe the weaving process.
-The teamwork of the women will allow the Sacha Warmikuna to have a variety of products in addition to scarves that are also is made by hand,
+The demonstration will be given step by step.
+All the materials are ready for you to see the weaving process.
+The teamwork of the women will allow the Sacha Warmikuna to have a variety of products in addition to scarves that are also handmade.

 Why visit the PIJAL” Sacha Warmikuna” Project ?

-Around the province of Imbabura there are many projects with similar characteristics, undertake with Sacha Warmikuna, we seek to include all women of all ages, it is open to the whole community to integrate, participate and share knowledge, creating an environment of well-being by improving their coexistence, their economy and most importantly, only sharing will maintain all the culture and ancestral knowledge.
-Pijal is open to you to visit his home and feel a day of authentic experiences.
-You know from women of the community how difficult it is to coexist in a machista society. put aside the obstacles and start doing the job of calling all the warmis to carry out their dreams.
+Around the province of Imbabura there are many projects with similar characteristics.
+Undertake with Sacha Warmikuna, we seek to include all women of all ages.
+It is open to the whole community to integrate, participate and share knowledge, creating an environment of well-being by improving their coexistence, their economy and most importantly, maintain all the culture and ancestral knowledge.
+Pijal is open to you to visit this home and feel a day of authentic experiences.
+You know from women of the community how difficult it is to coexist in a machista society.
+Put aside the obstacles and start doing the job of calling all the warmis to carry out their dreams.
 Contributing to women’s economic empowerment is one way for you to support women through a sustainability strategy.

 TEAM AND RESPONSIBILITIES

-Rocio Inlago: She is the leader of the project is our direct contact with the community, has a bachelor’s degree in tourism
+Rocio Inlago: She is the leader of the project and our direct contact with the community.
+She has a bachelor’s degree in tourism.

-Beatriz PerugachI: In charge of the administration of the project, has a bachelor’s degree in nutrition.
+Beatriz PerugachI: She is in charge of the administration of the project and has a bachelor’s degree in nutrition.

-Carmen Imbaquingo: Has a deep knowledge about medicinal plants, in addition to weaving and embroidery.
+Carmen Imbaquingo: She has a deep knowledge about medicinal plants, in addition to weaving and embroidery.